georgringer/news/Documentation/AdministratorManual/BestPractice/Routing/Index.rst

        }
    }

-You can configure each argument (day/month/year) separately by using the configuration of PHP function *date* (see http://www.php.net/date).
+You can configure each argument (day/month/year) separately by using the configuration of PHP function `date <http://www.php.net/date>`__.

 .. warning::

    | **Oops, an error occurred!**
    | Possible range of all mappers is larger than 10000 items

    Using the :yaml:`StaticRangeMapper` is strictly limited to 1000 items per a single range and 10000 items per routing enhancer.

    That means you'll have to multiply all possible combinations in a routing enhancer, for example:

-   12 months × 30 years *(2000-2030)* × 25 pages *(pagination)* = 9000 possible items
+   12 months × 30 years *(2000-2030)* × 25 pages *(pagination)* = 9000 possible
+   items

    If you exceed this limit, you'll either have to build a custom and more specific mapper, or reduce the range in one of your :yaml:`StaticRangeMapper`.

 References
 ----------

+*  :ref:`TYPO3 Documentation: Routing <t3coreapi:routing-introduction>`
-* `TYPO3 Documentation: Site Handling <https://docs.typo3.org/typo3cms/CoreApiReference/ApiOverview/SiteHandling/Index.html>`__
+*  :ref:`TYPO3 Documentation: Site Handling <t3coreapi:sitehandling>`
 *  `TYPO3 CMS Core Changelog 9.5: Feature: #86365 - Routing Enhancers and Aspects <https://docs.typo3.org/typo3cms/extensions/core/Changelog/9.5/Feature-86365-RoutingEnhancersAndAspects.html>`__
 *  `TYPO3 CMS Core Changelog 9.5: Feature: #86160 - PageTypeEnhancer for mapping &type parameter <https://docs.typo3.org/typo3cms/extensions/core/Changelog/9.5/Feature-86160-PageTypeEnhancerForMappingTypeParameter.html>`__